FAQ Plan Management

 Firstly, Capital Guardians need to set up the participant to claim reimbursements.
-The partcipant needs to provide their bank details (BSB and Account) to Capital Guardians for deposits to be made.
+The participant needs to provide their bank details (BSB and Account) to Capital Guardians for deposits to be made.

-After the bank account is setup, the NDIS participant or their representative can:
+After setup, the NDIS participant or their representative can claim the reimbursement by:

 - Login to the Capital Guardians site using email address and password.

 - In the menu on the left-hand side, select, “Invoice.”